-Light Folds / WY-TO Architects
+Light Folds Studio / WY-TO architects

 -

-Architect in ChargePauline Gaudry
+- Architect In Charge:Pauline Gaudry

-From the architect.
+Text description provided by the architects.
 In the heart of a paved courtyard, the studio of a painter occupies a magnificent 1900 glass canopy.
 The volume being very generous, in winter season it becomes necessary to optimize the heating system by subdividing space.
 The principle of "workshop in the workshop" meets this expectation.

 The quality of natural lighting, precious to the artist, is preserved thanks to the fan-shaped geometry of the new structure, which allows the natural light to penetrate.